LIOMLab/MouseLab/README.md

 ## Compatibility

 Images are build for Linux/AMD64 and Linux/ARM64.
 This allows the image to perform well on most systems with compatible architectures.
-CUDA is not supported on MacOs, even with the ARM64 build.
+CUDA is not supported on macOS, even with the ARM64 build.